 If the IRS is not able to confirm your CTC eligibility in 2021 (and no payments are made unless it is confirmed), you may be eligible to claim the full CTC when you file your 2021 tax return in 2022.

-If you were deemed eligible for the CTC and payment was confirmed via the IRS portal, but you didn’t get the payment you can request a payment trace to track your payment.
-The IRS has provided the following timelines to factor in before you mail or fax a completed Form 3911 (Taxpayer Statement Regarding Refund) to start a payment trace.
+If you were deemed eligible for the CTC and payment was confirmed via the IRS portal (i.e. no errors), but you didn’t get the payment you can request a payment trace to track your payment using Form 3911 (Taxpayer Statement Regarding Refund) to start a payment trace.

 Can you unenroll from or opt-out of the monthly child tax credit payment?